 We will use meaningful ways of measuring all aspects of progress, including communication, social skills, physical development, resilience and independence.
-We will have the same high expectations of all pupils.
-However, this should account for the amount of effort the pupil puts in as well as the outcomes achieved.
+We have the same high expectations of all pupils but will take into account the amount of effort the pupil puts in as well as the outcomes achieved.